 Real-time tracking of tumor movement.
 The Accuray proprietary Synchrony® artificial intelligence (AI)-driven tumor tracking with dynamic delivery technology is a collection of unique hardware and software technologies that enables personalized real-time adaptive delivery of radiation treatment to targets while they are in motion by synchronizing the treatment delivery beam position to the target location precisely and accurately during the delivery of a treatment fraction.
 Synchrony is the only technology that uses artificial intelligence, through image guidance, to automatically adapt and synchronize the radiation beam to the position of the tumor if and when it moves during treatment.
 The beams of radiation are delivered continuously throughout the treatment session as the patient behaves naturally.
 Synchrony can be used on the Radixact System to adapt treatment delivery for tumors that move as a result of bodily processes, including respiration and digestion, as well as patient movement.
-Synchrony treatments, delivery is adapted for that unique change.
+Synchrony treatment delivery is adapted to the individual's unique movements throughout treatment delivery.
+If movement changes during treatment, delivery is adapted for that unique change.
 The Synchrony technology makes it possible and practical for clinicians to deliver radiation dose with accuracy and precision, even for tumors that move.
 Synchrony helps to maximize treatment effectiveness and minimize dose to surrounding healthy tissue because it accounts for the current and changing conditions of the patient during treatment delivery.